4 effective tips to improve cross-functional collaboration

 A cross-functional structure also allows for better team awareness of the higher-level implications of their projects.
 With a central, functional approach, organizational initiatives can be more difficult to implement as individual departments may not see the exact benefit of utilizing the change towards their own teams.
 Integrating a cross-functional structure allows broader organizational shifts to become more of a priority for each team as it spreads the responsibility toward more stakeholders.

-Despite the very real benefits that cross-communication has for your company’s overall efficiency and effectiveness, not every firm is ready or equipped to manage such a shift toward a cross-functional structure.
+Despite the very real benefits that cross-functional collaboration has for your company’s overall efficiency and effectiveness, not every firm is ready or equipped to manage such a shift toward a cross-functional structure.
 Benham Tabrizi, in an article for HBR, noted that as much as 75% of cross-functional structures in companies are “dysfunctional” due to a combination of “unclear governance, by a lack of accountability, by goals that lack specificity, and by organizations’ failure to prioritize the success of cross-functional projects”.

 But achieving cross-functional collaboration hinges the most on your team’s ability to properly communicate with each other.
 All the items described above require a trained understanding of multi-functional capabilities as well as a collaborative mentality to work with people that hold varying perspectives distinct from one’s own.
 With that, there are several key ways that companies can begin instilling that desired behavior and communication skills within their workforce.